yuka-tan99/yuka-tan99/README.md

 Howdy, I’m Yuchen.
-My skillsets includes moving my ears, and maybe SQL, python
+My skillsets include moving my ears, and maybe SQL, python

 <!---
 yuka-tan99/yuka-tan99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.